norelnorel3/ubuntu-setup-script/README.md

     git clone https://github.com/norelnorel3/ubuntu-setup-script.git

 ### Make the script executable
-Navigate to the script directory and make the script executable:

     chmod +x ubuntu-setup-script/norel-setup-script.sh

 ### Run the Script
 Execute the script with superuser privileges: